amandris/arbitrage-trading-bot/README.md

  * `composer install`

- * Set the database parameters in `app/config/parameters.yml`
+ * Set the database parameters in `app/config/parameters.yml` file

  * Create database and run `bin/console doctrine:schema:update --force`

+ * `npm install`

+ * `gulp`

  * Set the api keys of the exchanges you want to use in `app/config/parameters.yml`.
 At least two exchange api keys should be setted.

- * `npm install`

- * `gulp`
+ * Enable or disable exchanges on `app/config/config.yml` file

  * `bin/console server:run localhost:8000`